MichaelGoberling/learning-node/1 Introduction/README.md

 ### Understanding the Role and Usage of Node.js

+Node.js runs as a server side runtime for things like handling authentication, saving user data, and more.
+Ultimately, Node.js is used for event IO like HTTP requests and responses and it can be used to host RESTful API's.

+It is also a perfect candidate for writing build tools with as it has access to the host filesystem.

+Some alternatives to Node.js are Python (Django, Flask), PHP with Laravel (?) and Ruby on Rails or ASP.NET.

+A great benefit of using Node.js is that when you are writing a frontend using JavaScript, you can use the same language in the backend to implement your business logic, authentication, or whatever.
+This also means that if you have some sort of shared components between the frontend and backend, you can avoid repeating yourself and stay DRY.

 ### Course Outline

 ### How to Get The Most Out of The Course